tlwilliams895/gis-devops/src/walkthroughs/launchcart-rest/index.rst

     * State
     * Transfer

 Our web application has access to data, and we want to make that data accessible to the user.
 We are going to pass a *representation* of that data to the user.
 The user can make as many changes to their representation of the data as they'd like.
 If they want to save those changes, they will send back a new representation of their data that reflects their changes.
 Our web application will then be able to update our data store appropriately based on the new representation sent by the user.
+The action to be taken by the server will depend on the HTTP method used.

 In this class we will use JSON as the representation of our data, but other ways of representing data include: XML, YAML, TOML, etc.